Rocky Fire

 The Rocky Fire was a large wildfire in Lake, Colusa, and Yolo counties in Northern California in 2015.
 The fire burned 69438 acres between its ignition on July 29 and its containment on August 14.
-Caused by a malfunctioning water heater being used for illegal cannabis cultivation, the fire destroyed 96 structures and was the fifth largest fire of the 2015 fire season in California.
+Caused by a malfunctioning water heater used for illegal cannabis cultivation, the fire destroyed 96 structures and was the fifth largest fire of California's 2015 fire season.

 Background

-The Rocky Fire burn area largely comprised rough terrain with oak woodlands, grasslands, and chaparral, and had no prior wildfire history going back "several decades", per state officials.
+The Rocky Fire burn area largely comprised rough terrain with oak woodlands, grasslands, and chaparral with no wildfire history going back "several decades", per state officials.
 This absence was partly attributable to fire suppression policies that prevented wildfires from periodically reducing the build-up of vegetation.
-Dense chaparral—more than 6 ft tall in some areas—flourished in the meantime, providing plentiful fuel for fire growth.
-A multiple-year drought then began in 2011.
-Moisture levels in chamise brush, one of the vegetation types in the Rocky Fire burn area, reached near-record lows by July despite September and October typically being the driest months of the year.
+Dense chaparral—more than 6 ft tall in some areas—flourished in the meantime, providing plentiful fuel.
+A multiple-year drought began in 2011 and drove moisture levels in chamise brush, one of the vegetation types in the Rocky Fire burn area, to near-record lows by July 2015.

 California's 2015 wildfire season was characterized by aggressive fires that, aided by drought conditions, remained active through the night instead of abating.
 By August 8, as the Rocky Fire was underway, the amount of state land burned in wildfires year-to-date was more than double the five-year average.
 The Rocky Fire was one of 52 wildfires to exceed 40000 acres in the United States in 2015.
 In California, 8,283 wildfires burned a total of 880899 acres.